 Have you started coaching a team member?
 Are you finding that your coaching sessions are rambling on for too long?
-That they are fun but you can’t remember what you agreed upon?
+They are fun, but you can’t remember what you agreed?
 Do your coaching sessions end without an action plan?

-GROW is an acronym for Goal, Reality, Options (and Obstacles), and Way forward (or what will you do?).
-It’s a simple model that will help you to structure your coaching conversations to prevent them from becoming long rambling chats that don’t result in anything.
-And as much as you might enjoy catching up with the person you’re coaching, that’s a separate activity.
+GROW is an acronym for Goal, Reality, Options (and Obstacles), and Way forward.
+It’s a simple model that will help you structure your coaching conversations to prevent them from becoming long rambling chats that don’t result in anything.
+And as much as you might enjoy catching up with the person, you’re coaching, that’s a separate activity.

-As a business person you must guard your time as your most valuable resource.
-And the best way to this is to use a defined structure.
-As a bonus, you’ll find that the person you’re coaching will also get more value out of a coaching call when you’re using GROW.
+You must guard your time as your most valuable resource as a business person.
+And the best way to do this is to use a defined structure.
+As a bonus, you’ll find that the person you’re coaching will also get more value from a coaching call when using GROW.

-Start the conversation by looking at the goal that they are looking to achieve.
-Any goals that this person is setting must be SMART goals.
-Yep, another acronym: Specific, Measurable, Attainable, Realistic, and Time-bound.
-To ensure it’s a SMART goal, ask a questions like: “How will we know that the goal is achieved?”
+Specific, Measurable, Attainable, Realistic, and Time-bound.
+To ensure it’s a SMART goal, ask questions like: “How will we know that the goal is achieved?”
 “When will we know the goal is achieved?”
 “How does this goal fit with overall career objectives?”
-By answering these questions you pretty much automatically make it a SMART goal.
+By answering these questions, you automatically make it a SMART goal.

-In this part of the conversation you help them explore their current reality or situation.
 Questions like “What steps have you already taken towards this goal?”, “What was the result of this?” or “What is happening now (with whom?
 When?
 Where?
-How often?)”
-During this phase, obstacles, and sometimes solutions, present themselves.
+How often?).”
+During this phase, obstacles and sometimes solutions present themselves.
 This then naturally leads to the next step.

 Options (and Obstacles)

-I have been using the GROW model in my coaching conversations for nearly a decade.
-In the beginning I used to tear my hair out as coaching session after coaching session felt like the movie Groundhog Day.
-The goal was the same as last month, so was the reality.
+I have used the GROW model in my coaching conversations for nearly a decade.
+In the beginning, I used to tear my hair out as coaching sessions felt like the movie Groundhog Day.
+The goal was the same as last month, and so was the reality.
 And another month had gone by without any progress.

 Now that I’ve learned how to use the model properly my time management and the results are so much better!

-So although GROW is great model to structure coaching conversations, there are 3 things to keep in mind to get the most out of it:
+So although GROW is a great model to structure coaching conversations, there are three things to keep in mind to get the most out of it:

-- It’s super easy to slip into “expert mode” and tell them them what you think they should do.
-However if you do that, the person you’re coaching has no ownership over the process or the goals.
-Which means they have no real motivation to achieve the goals and do the work.
-So to make sure they own their goals and plans, you must let them come up with ideas.
-This also takes the pressure off you to be the expert with the magic answers.
+- It’s super easy to slip into “expert mode” and tell them what you think they should do.
+However, if you do that, the person you’re coaching has no ownership over the process or the goals.
+This means they are not motivated to achieve the goals and do the work.
+So to ensure they own their goals and plans, you must let them come up with ideas.
+This also relieves you from being the expert with the magic answers.

 - Nurture them along the way.
-It’s important to frequently touch base to keep people on track in between coaching sessions.
+It’s important to frequently get in touch to keep people on track between coaching sessions.
 You could, for example, schedule a quick “power call” (3 to 4 minutes) to encourage them and see how they’re tracking.
 You can also use text messages or Facebook to check in with them.
-If you ask people to “keep you posted” and put the ball in their court, chances are you won’t speak to them until the next session.
-However, if you take the initiative and check in with them, they feel valued and encouraged and you keep them accountable.
+If you ask people to “keep you posted” and put the ball in their court, you won’t speak to them until the next session.
+However, if you take the initiative and check in with them, they feel valued and encouraged, and you keep them accountable.
 I found this makes a massive difference.

-- When you’re coaching multiple people it becomes even more important to improve your efficiency.
-Group people with similar goals and realities together and do a group coaching session.
-Group calls save you time and they also improve accountability and motivation.
+- Coaching multiple people makes it even more important to improve your efficiency.
+Group people with similar goals and realities and do a group coaching session.
+Group calls save you time, and they also improve accountability and motivation.
 Bonus!

 Once you learn how to use the GROW model, your coaching sessions will no longer ramble on forever without any results.
-You will find that the reality will keep changing as they are growing and working towards their goals.
-Coaching sessions will not feel like Groundhog Day but become exciting as you can celebrate wins and set new goals, whether they are small and modest or big and hairy.
+You will find that the reality will keep changing as they grow and work towards their goals.
+Coaching sessions will not feel like Groundhog Day but become exciting as you can celebrate wins and set new goals, whether small and modest or big and hairy.